Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios-swift/index.md

 ### Custom device ID

-If your app has its own login system that you want to track users with, you can call `setUserId` at any time.

 You can assign a new device ID using `deviceId`.
 When setting a custom device ID, make sure the value is sufficiently unique.
 Amplitude recommends using a UUID.

 ```swift